peng-217/tp/docs/UserGuide.md

 Enter "/next" to go to the next scene.
 ```

->❗ Users can only use index to select the clue to investigate using index.
+>❗ Users can only use index to select the clue to investigate.

 ### Viewing checked clues: `/view`